 Sayre likes to keep chickens, pickle okra and make sound collages.

 Sayre initially came down to WLRN in 2013 for a reporting fellowship.
 After that, she decided she couldn't leave.
-She's continues her a mission to get more Miamians to wear overalls and say y'all.
+She's continued her a mission to get more Miamians to wear overalls and say y'all.